 New plants do need guarding.
-Rabbits, hares and voles are a real nuisance to new planting.
+Rabbits, squirrels, hares and voles are a real nuisance to new planting.
 Strimming can also damage new plants, particularly in hedges where it's used to control weeds and grass.
-Secured by canes, these plastic spirals will also support new plants and reduce wind rock.
+Secured by canes, these 60cm tall spirals will also support new plants and reduce wind rock.

 Bio Plant Guards

 The key improvement of these guards is that they are made from 100% compostable polymers.
 They're not technically "biodegrable" as they'd have to degrade within 6 months - which would be hopeless as the spirals have to last for a couple of years or so.

 The spirals are translucent, allowing some light in.
 They have holes for ventilation, and hold their shape well for long enough that the plant inside can establish properly - i.e. for several years.
 They're robust and have the right springiness to fit and remain in place.